swiss-territorial-data-lab/proj-landstats/README.md

 5. When it comes to the temporal-spatial module, the model should be applied to train, validation and test set respectively.
 Once the model is fine-tuned, the probability to change would be extracted to a temporary file for later stages in the same script.
 Here we only implement the feature extraction for `Logistic Regression` and `FCN`, since they have better performance.
-6.Abalation study of using image-level data only is shown in `Abalation_image-level.ipynb`.
+6. Abalation study of using image-level data only is shown in `Abalation_image-level.ipynb`. only Random Forest and FCN are studied so far.
-7. The integration module is trained by `Integrate-training-RF.ipynb` and `Integration-training-FCN.py `.
-For this module, only Random Forest and FCN are studied so far.
+7. The integration module is evaluated by `evaluation-integrate-module.ipynb`.
-8. The integration module is evaluated by `evaluation-integrate-module.ipynb`.
+8. The integration module is trained by `Integrate-training-RF.ipynb` and `Integration-training-FCN.py `.
+For this module,

 ## Model Fine-tuning